dkgv/pinpoint/README.md

 ## Plugins

+### App Search

+Searches for applications installed on your computer.

 ### Bangs

 Enables you to use the 10.000+ [DuckDuckGo !Bang](https://duckduckgo.com/bang) operators.
 Simply type your query, add the relevant bang operator as a prefix or suffix (e.g. "breaking bad !imdb"), and hit enter.